Eyesore123/project-management/README.md

 * Small change for the logout hook: logout doesn't cause a fatal error after redirect to the homepage.
 * Dynamic data fetching for components.
 * An update component added to routing with a separate page that takes the userparams as arguments
+* Document update logic: project updates delete old documents from the projects collection and simultaneously create new ones to the database.

 Functional improvements and additions